Local Development

 Programming

 GCC is the GNU C library and compiler, which you’ll need for programming in C and C++.
-The libraries I recommend are C, C++, QML, Lua, NodeJS and Python.
+The libraries I recommend are C, C++, Rust, Lua, QML, NodeJS and Python.
 Get them installed and enabled.
 Read the documentation for each one of them and get familiar with them.
 Along with HTML and CSS, they are the languages that you will be using to program a variety of applications.

 When you create a project folder in Zsh, the first thing you do is use LXD to create a container.
 Then, you create a git repository within the container.
 And then, you develop the application within that secure space.